Mammogram services at our Tanjong Pagar (Anson) clinic will be unavailable till further notice. We apologise for the inconvenience caused.

 How Long Does the Varicella Vaccine Last?

-If you’re unsure about your immunity, a blood test can check for varicella antibodies.
+With two doses, the vaccine generally provides long-lasting, often lifelong protection.
+If you're unsure about your immunity, a blood test can check for varicella antibodies.
 Your doctor may recommend a booster in specific cases.

 What Precautions Should I Take Before a Varicella Vaccination?